calidion/vig-api/README.md

   * page & limit can be combined as get parameter

     > GET /user?page=5&limit=50
-  * followed a number or id to get a single item, limit will have no effect here, and be ignored.
+  * followed a number or id to get a single item, key limit will have no effect here, and be ignored.

     > GET /user/1
     > GET /user/1?limit=50